 The machine learning system learns by trial and error through training characterized by receiving virtual rewards or punishments.
 Reinforcement learning comes from child-development research that says instead of telling a child which piece of clothing to put into which drawer, you reward a child with a smile when the child makes the right choice on their own or you make a sad face when the child makes the wrong choice.
 After just a few iterations a child learns which clothes need to go into which drawer.

-In reinforcement learning, the very complex algorithms are designed so that the machine tries to find an optimal solution.
+In reinforcement learning, very complex algorithms are designed so that the machine tries to find an optimal solution.
 It operates according to the principle of reward and punishment, and by this approach, it moves quickly through several mistakes or near mistakes to the correct result by adjusting the weight of the previous results against the desired outcome.
 This allows the machine to make a different, better decision each time until it is rewarded.

 Deep learning overview and how it works